backtestjs/framework/README.md

 ## Historical Candle Data

-Easily download candle data from Binance or import it from a CSV file for strategy execution.
-Additionally, you can export your data to a CSV file via the CLI with just a few clicks.
-No coding or API key is required (thanks Binance!).
+Easily download candle data from Binance, no coding or API key required (thanks to Binance!).
+Alternatively, you can import historical data from a CSV file.
+Additionally, you can export your data to a CSV file for further analysis.

 ## Custom Strategies